Nguni peoples

 In South Africa, the regions historically comprising the territories of the Ndebele, Swazi, Xhosa, and Zulu Kingdoms are located in the latter-day provinces of the Eastern Cape, Gauteng, KwaZulu-Natal, Limpopo and Mpumalanga.
-The most notable of these kingdoms are the Zulu Empire founded by Shaka, a warrior-king whose conquest took place in the early nineteenth century, and the Xhosa Kingdom, infamous for its belligerence in the Frontier Wars.
+The most notable of these kingdoms are the Zulu Empire founded by Shaka, a warrior-king whose conquest took place in the early nineteenth century, and the Xhosa Kingdom, infamous for its fierce opposition to colonization in the Frontier Wars.

 Overall, the Nguni cultural group is made up of the abaMbo, AmaLala (Mthethwa Paramountcy), AmaNtungwa (Zulu), AmaHlubi (Radebe), Xhosa, AmaThonga (Ndwandwe), Ngoni, Swati and Ndebele ethnic groups.

 In Zimbabwe, the Ndebele people live primarily in the province of Matabeleland.